 Even beyond the advanced necessities, Weebly even includes features like forums, membership options, integrated advertising options, file uploads, etc. They also will integrate the Google App suite in your Weebly dashboard, which is especially useful for a business owner who uses Google Workspace for email.
 They also have eCommerce options, which I’ll cover separately below.

-If you go the all-inclusive website builder route, Weebly’s feature set should provide everything you need for typical personal/business sites (though as we’ll see in the Cons section, you do want to be specifically aware of advanced options).
+If you go the all-inclusive web builder route, Weebly’s feature set should provide everything you need for typical personal / business sites (though as we’ll see in the Cons section, you do want to be specifically aware of advanced options).

 For free accounts, Weebly offers an email support option and a well-done Knowledge Base.
 For paid accounts (even starter), they offer email, chat, AND phone.
 Response times for me were solid.

 With an all-inclusive platform, customer support is able to troubleshoot and fix any issue.
 This is a huge advantage of website builder platforms in general, but especially with Weebly since they have phone support.

 If you run your own site, you have to figure out exactly who can fix a problem before getting in touch with them.
 With Weebly, you just get in touch with them.